ubiquity/ubiquibot/README.md

 ```

-3. `Make sure you have Node => 20.10.0 && yarn`
+3. `Make sure you have Node => 20.10.0 && bun`
 4. Open 2 terminal instances:
-   - in one instance run `yarn build --watch` (compiles the Typescript code)
+   - in one instance run `bun build --watch` (compiles the Typescript code)
-   - in another instance run `yarn start:watch` (runs the bot locally)
+   - in another instance run `bun start:watch` (runs the bot locally)
 5. Open `http://localhost:3000` and follow instructions to add the bot to one of your repositories.

 At this point the `.env` files auto-fill the empty fields (`PRIVATE_KEY` and `APP_ID`) if it is not previously filled.
 Now you can make changes to the repository on GitHub (e.g. add a task) and the bot should react.

-6. After adding the bot (as a installed app) to your github you will need to restart the aforementioned `yarn start:watch`` so CTRL-C to stop the node daemon and `yarn start:watch` again
+6. After adding the bot (as a installed app) to your github you will need to restart the aforementioned `bun start:watch`` so CTRL-C to stop the node daemon and `bun start:watch` again

 You can, for example: